 Why Travel To France?

-Now it would seem that Americans have improved their French.
-Or, at least aren't afraid to let a few grammatical errors stand in the way of a great vacation experience.
+at least aren't afraid to let a few grammatical errors stand in the way

 Why go to France?
 Well the obvious answers would be scenic beauty, rich history, gourmet food and wine, perfume and fashion.
 All the classic attributes that create the justly renowned image of France.